 “Words are important.
 If you want to care for something, you call it a “flower”; if you want to kill something, you call it a “weed”.

 At Provide, our central driving value is the belief in the fundamental and inherent worth of all people—including those who cause us discomfort.
 Often, this discomfort is a product of stigma: the negative view we hold of people because of a certain quality or circumstance.
 As providers of abortion referrals trainings, working with partners in fields that include domestic violence, sexual assault, HIV, and substance use disorder, stigma sits at the forefront of our work as well as that of many of our partner sites.
 Only by recognizing and working against stigma can we create systems that can truly provide patient-centered care for our clients.
-To that aim, we’re introducing a six-part blog series on stigma: how it shows up in health care and social service delivery; how to identify signs and symptoms of stigma at the individual, environmental, and structural levels; how to identify stigmatizing behaviors; and how to contribute to a stigma-free workplace.
+Our blog series on stigma discusses how it shows up in health care and social service delivery; how to identify signs and symptoms of stigma at the individual, environmental, and structural levels; and how to contribute to a stigma-free workplace.

 In seeking to identify where stigma might be present in your professional setting, it can be helpful to think about stigma as occurring at three levels: